c20d-us/Gnimu/README.md

 [![Platform: ESP32 / nRF52840](https://img.shields.io/badge/platform-ESP32%20%2F%20nRF52840-000000.svg)](#variants)
 [![Language: C++ (Arduino)](https://img.shields.io/badge/language-C%2B%2B%20(Arduino)-00599C.svg)](https://www.arduino.cc/)

-Gnimu turns an MCU (microcontroller), a GNSS (Global Navigation Satellite System) module and an IMU (Inertial Measurement Unit) into a device that emulates the function of a [RaceBox Mini](https://www.racebox.pro/products/racebox-mini) streaming performance telemetry device.
-The official RaceBox app and other RaceBox-compatible tools connect to it over BLE (Bluetooth Low Energy) and read live position, speed, and motion data at up to 25Hz.
+Gnimu turns an MCU (microcontroller), a GNSS (Global Navigation Satellite System) module and an IMU (Inertial Measurement Unit) into a device that emulates the streaming-telemetry function of a [RaceBox Mini](https://www.racebox.pro/products/racebox-mini) motorsports telemetry device.
+The official RaceBox app and other RaceBox-compatible tools can connect to it over BLE (Bluetooth Low Energy) and read live position, speed, and motion data at up to 25Hz.
+Emulation does *not* include command/configuration functions.
+This firmware produces read-only telemetry and ignores BLE packets written back to it by any app.

 It's a low-cost, hackable platform for experimenting with microprocessors, GNSS & IMU data capture, the RaceBox BLE protocol, and sensor fusion built from inexpensive off-the-shelf parts.